dorverbin/fieldofjunctions/README.md

 parallel_mode              Whether or not to run Algorithm 2 in parallel over all `nvals` values.
 ```

+Note that setting `parallel_mode` to `True` typically results in faster optimization, but requires more memory during
+initialization.
+For large images on a GPU with limited memory, you might need to set `parallel_mode` to `False`.

 Instead of using `foj.optimize()` which executes the entire optimization scheme, it is possible to access the field of junctions
 during optimization by using the following equivalent code snippet:
 ```